How does an SSL work?

-Since the first stable release in 1996 the SSL standard has undergone many changes and improvements.
+Since the first stable release in 1996 the standard has undergone many changes and improvements.
 As time passed security issues were found and patched causing the protocol to evolve over time.

 While still commonly referred to as SSL, the replacement is not actually compatible with the current SSL protocols.
 The proper name for the SSL replacement is called the Transport Layer Security, or TLS.
 The differences between TLS v1.0 and SSL v3.0 were minimal, however the subtle changes were enough to prevent interchangeability.
-The essential goals essentially remained the same; transfer data from a server to your browser in a secure and encrypted manner.
+The primary goals essentially remained the same though; transfer data from a server to your browser in a secure and encrypted manner.

 Why Do I Need an SSL?

 After all we don’t usually just make a website for ourselves.
 When you make a website you want people to see it and you want them to be engaged.
-By providing SSL support for your website you are signaling to your that your care.
+By providing SSL/TLS support for your website you are signaling to your that your care.
 It says that we are concerned with keeping the data and information safe from prying eyes.

 This idea is especially important when our pages accept (or provide) sensitive information from your users.
 In this case, sensitive information can be login or account credentials, personal information, or even financial information.
 These are all critical pieces of user data and they must be kept secure at all cost.